 What are the benefits of skipping a period?

 Aside from the convenience of skipping periods, you may choose to do so for physical health reasons.
-Many women experience premenstrual syndrome (PMS), severe cramps, or other painful period symptoms.
+Many women and people who menstruate experience premenstrual syndrome (PMS), severe cramps, or other painful period symptoms.

 In one study, over 48 physical or mental scenarios were outlined in which skipping a period might be beneficial.
 Here are a couple of specific instances of benefits of skipping your period: